Microcement Flooring

 Application Hand-troweled in layers Poured or rolled

-Where it works Floors, walls, counters, furniture, outdoors Floors only (primarily)
+Where it works Floors, walls, counters, showers, furniture, outdoors Floors only (primarily)

-Waterproof Yes — system-based Water-resistant, not truly waterproof
+Waterproof Yes — through the system Water-resistant, not truly waterproof

-Repair Spot repairs blend in Difficult to patch without visible lines
+Repair Spot repairs blend in Hard to patch invisibly

-Substrate options Tile, concrete, wood, drywall, and more Requires clean, sound concrete
+Substrate options Tile, concrete, wood, drywall, more Clean, sound concrete only

 Feel underfoot Warm, natural Cold, hard, plastic